Aaron Gray: Toronto Raptors (2011–2013)

 On December 11, 2011, Gray was signed to a one-year contract by the Toronto Raptors.

 On July 27, 2012, Gray was re-signed by the Raptors.

 On January 28, 2013, Gray recorded a career high 22 points, along with 10 rebounds, in a 114–102 loss to Golden State Warriors.

 Sacramento Kings (2013–2014)

-On December 9, 2013, the Raptors traded Gray, along with Rudy Gay and Quincy Acy, to the Sacramento Kings for Greivis Vásquez, Patrick Patterson, John Salmons, and Chuck Hayes.
+On December 9, 2013, the Raptors traded Gray, Rudy Gay, and Quincy Acy, to the Sacramento Kings for Greivis Vásquez, Patrick Patterson, John Salmons, and Chuck Hayes.

+Detroit Pistons (2014)

 On August 18, 2014, Gray signed with the Detroit Pistons.
 On September 29, 2014, the Pistons announced Gray would miss training camp while rehabbing from a cardiac episode suffered following a voluntary workout in late August.
 On October 26, 2014, he was waived by the Pistons.

+On June 19, 2015, Gray retired after a blood clot was discovered in his heart in the summer of 2014.

 Coaching career

 Detroit Pistons (2015–2018)

-On June 19, 2015, Gray decided to retire after a blood clot was discovered in his heart in the summer of 2014.
-He subsequently joined Stan Van Gundy's staff at the Detroit Pistons as an assistant coach to work with the team's big men and with young prospects of the team's NBA D-League affiliate, the Grand Rapids Drive.
+Following the end of his playing career, Gray joined Stan Van Gundy's staff with the Detroit Pistons as an assistant coach to work with the team's big men and with young prospects of the Grand Rapids Drive, team's NBA G League.